BinaRam/governance/BCBasedGovernance.md

-# Roadmap to Blockchain-based Governance
+o # Roadmap to Blockchain-based Governance

 This document discusses the steps in developing a blockchain-based governance framework for software-driven manfacturing domain.